-If you are looking for the safest and easiest vasectomy Queensland can offer, Vasectomy Australia performs an open-ended no-scalpel vasectomy technique at convenient locations across Queensland, including Brisbane, the Gold Coast, Logan, Sunshine Coast, Springfield, Townsville, Toowoomba, Hervey Bay, Morayfield and our flagship Queensland location in Rockhampton, providing a permanent method of contraception by closing the sperm-carrying tubes, removing the possibility of future pregnancy.
+If you are looking for the safest and easiest vasectomy Queensland can offer, Vasectomy Australia performs an open-ended no-scalpel vasectomy technique at convenient locations across Queensland, including Brisbane, the Gold Coast, Logan, Sunshine Coast, Springfield, Townsville, Toowoomba, Hervey Bay and our flagship Queensland location in Rockhampton, providing a permanent method of contraception by closing the sperm-carrying tubes, removing the possibility of future pregnancy.

 Our convenient vasectomy clinic Queensland locations are designed to help provide easier access for Queensland men looking to achieve greater peace of mind.
 Click on the location best situated for you, to learn more about our service and how we can help you.